 Network architecture

 The data collected from the developed sensor nodes must be transmitted to a central server through a reliable wireless communication technology.
 In this regard, LoRaWAN emerges as potential solution due to its advantages in terms of communication requirements and installation costs.
-This technology provides a far longer range than WiFi or Bluetooth connections (K. et al., 2019), and it is applicable for indoor as well as outdoor scenarios, especially in the areas where the cellular networks have poor connections.
+This technology provides a far longer range than WiFi or Bluetooth connections (K. et al., 2019), and it is applicable for indoor as well as outdoor scenarios, especially in the areas where the cellular networks have poor connectivity.
 It is an open-source wireless communication technology, which uses unlicensed band and is composed of LoRa physical layer and a Medium Access Control (MAC) layer.
 The network architecture is deployed in a star-of-stars topology.
 The Network server is responsible for managing data rate setting for each end-device by means of an Adaptive Data Rate (ADR) scheme with the aim of maximizing both the battery life and network capacity.
 It also performs the tasks of de-duplicating the packets received from multiple gateways and forwards a single packet to the application server.
 With the aim of developing a complete end-to-end ad-hoc network infrastructure, we integrated our sensor node with Hope RFM 92/95 transceiver module (Hope RF.
 RFM95/96/97/98(W)) which transmits data at the physical layer using a LoRa modulation.
-The nearby gateways installed inside the plant receives the packets and forward the messages to the central network server using it’s backhauled IP connectivity.
+The sensor nodes are configured by the serial interface with the node ID and LoRaWAN keys using a standard activation by personalization method (ABP).
+The nearby gateway installed inside the plant receives the packets and forward the messages to the central network server using it’s backhauled IP connectivity.
 This choice allows for low power consumption and a transmission range able to cover a standard plant area.
-In this way, the end-user is able to view and analyse the received data, which can be further exploited, with further processing, to generate safety commands in case of hazardous alarm information from the sensor node.
-Moreover, the information received from the sensor node is stored in the cloud server which can be accessed by the end-user using the appropriate application programming interface (Tani et al., 2021).
+In this way, it is possible to view and analyse the received data, which can be further exploited, with further processing, to generate safety commands in case of hazardous alarm information from the sensor node.
+Moreover, the information received from the sensor node is stored in the cloud server which can be accessed by a web page or a specific application programming interface (Tani et al., 2021).
 As for the choice of gateway, an open source LPS8 LoRaWAN Gateway by Dragino is used, which provides long ranges at low data-rates with 10 parallel demodulation paths.
-We rely on an open-source Chirpstack LoRaWAN Network Server stack which provides each component to realize an overall network infrastructure that can be installed locally or in a cloud platform.
+We rely on an open source Chirpstack LoRaWAN Network Server stack which provides each component to realize an overall network infrastructure that can be installed locally or in a cloud platform.

 Conclusions